zaquestion/lab/README.md

 ### PreBuilt Binaries

-Head to the [releases](https://github.com/zaquestion/lab/releases) page and download your preferred release
+Head to the [releases](https://github.com/zaquestion/lab/releases) page and download your preferred release.

 ### Source